sakshiudeshi/Expose-Robust-Backdoors/README.md

 * TSNE-Feature-Rep-Analysis: This file performs t-SNE on the feature representations to reveal the clusters in the translated images, if any
 * Mean Shift Images - All: This file tries to predict the actual number of clusers.
 Clusters more than three are considered suspicious.
 We can then check images in the  to find if the trigger exists in the translated images.

+Additionally, we also have the following folders:
+* models: This folder contains the models under test
+* saved_pickles: This folder contains pickled files for the translated images, feature representations for clean and translated images and the output of t-SNE on these feature representations.